 1. Basic information about you and your project, including project title and abstract (300 word limit).

-3. Budget and Budget Justification: Using our budget template, itemize all expected costs associated with the project or research activity.
-Where your estimates are higher then the suggested calculations on the template, explain the differences.
-On the second tab of the budget worksheet, provide a line-by-line justification for the necessity of each expense as it relates to your project goals.
+3. Budget and Budget Justification: Itemize all expected costs associated with the project or research activity.
+Include explanations of how estimates are calculated and a line-by-line justification for the necessity of each expense as it relates to your project goals.
 If the proposal is awarded at a lower amount than requested, how will you adjust your project scope?
 Describe cost-sharing, matching funds, cosponsorships, and other funding, committed or pending.
-Budgets and budget justifications should be uploaded as an Excel spreadsheet or PDF.
+Enter budgets and justifications on the CIS Project Budget template.
+Download budget template.

-4. List of organizers and confirmed participants: Submit short (2 page) CV’s of confirmed participants.
+4. List of organizers and confirmed participants: Submit short (2 page) CVs of confirmed participants.
 Identify the roles for each person included.
 A list of potential invitees (with affiliations) should also be included.
-Combine CV’s and participant list as a single PDF or Word document before uploading.
+Combine CVs and participant list as a single PDF or Word document and upload to the form.

 In addition to humanities-emphasis, interdisciplinary collaboration, and location, the advisory committee looks for intellectually sound, clear, and well-organized proposals that, as the format of the project allows, represent the following values and standards: